DATA GROWING EXPONENTIALLY

 First, there is currently not enough flash production capacity to store all the world’s data; in fact only about 10% of the world’s data is currently stored on SSDs.
 And at the rate that the datasphere is growing, it is unlikely that flash production will ever meet the entire world’s demand.
 In fact Samsung, the world’s number one manufacturer of flash memory, is predicting that today’s flash production capacity of ~80 exabytes (or billions of gigabytes), will only reach 253 exabytes (0.253 ZB) by the year 2020.
 That falls far short of the 3000 EB needed by then.
 (See Samsung: NAND flash industry will triple output to 253EB by 2020.)

-And secondly, HDDs still boast a 10x cost advantage over SSDs per-gigabyte, and this savings should continue, especially if HDD technology can continue to evolve through innovation.
+And secondly, HDD’s cost per gigabyte is only 10% that of SSDs, and these savings should continue, especially if HDD technology continues to evolve through innovation.”

 Existing Technology Has Plateaued